BelmY/satnogs-gr-oot/README.md

 information regarding it, using the `gr-satnogs` metadata format.
 More about them in the [Metadata](#metadata) section

+### Adding a new Satellite Flowgraph
+In most cases, a satellite decoder needs also a GNU Radio flowgraph with the necessary blocks that will process the input signal before passing it to the decoder (e.g. filtering, clock recovery, etc).
+We maintain these flowgraphs inside a separate repository called [satnogs-flowgraphs](https://gitlab.com/librespacefoundation/satnogs/satnogs-flowgraphs).
+Please follow the development guide of this repository to submit your flowgraphs.

 ### Metadata
 Each decoder generates a `pmt::pmt_t` dictionary containing the decoded data and